arangodb/docs/3.9/programs-arangod-log.md

 ## Escaping

 There are two flags for retaining or escaping control and unicode characters in the log.
-The flag `log.escape` is deprecated and, instead, the new flags `--log.escape-control-chars` and `log.escape-unicode-chars` should be used.
+The flag `--log.escape` is deprecated since v3.9.0, and instead, the new flags `--log.escape-control-chars` and `log.escape-unicode-chars` should be used.